 - Opioid Addiction Treatment with Buprenorphine and Methadone

 - Information for Peers

-The City has many free and low-cost services for people with drug and/or alcohol problems.
-In addition to the listings below, you can call New York City’s 24-hour-a-day, seven-day-a-week hotline at 1-888-NYC-WELL (1-888-692-9355) or visit NYC Well online.
+The City has many free and low-cost services for people with alcohol and drug use.
+In addition to the listings below, you can call New York City’s 24-hour-a-day, a seven-day-a-week hotline at 1-888-NYC-WELL (1-888-692-9355) or visit NYC Well online.

 - Find the right drug or alcohol treatment program with the Substance Abuse Treatment Locator

 - For 24 hour/seven days per week information and referral, call 1-888-NYC-WELL (1-888-692-9355).

 - Your Guide to Syringe Service Programs in NYC (PDF)

 - See the Buprenorphine Physician Locator and brochure (PDF)

 Many people are unaware of the variety of services available to protect the health of people who use alcohol or other drugs.
 The terms below are not mutually exclusive – the services are often used together.